dewitjin/Craps/README.md

 ## Motivation

-I am currently learning C++ at school and decided to build something with the language to impress Neal.
+I am currently learning C++ at school and decided to build something with the language.

 ## Installation